 - What are your food triggers?

 - When do you eat?
-Do you have time triggers that set off certain impulses or unhealthy eating patterns, e.g. in the evening, when you sit down to watch TV or read a book?
+Do you have time triggers that set off certain impulses or unhealthy eating patterns, like in the evening when you watch TV or when you are reading?

 - Where are your eating challenges the most pronounced?